Hydrodynamic thermoelectric transport in Corbino geometry: Transport coefficients

-At high density it reduces to the ratio of entropy density to charge density $S=s/(ne)$, which is the value in the ideal hydrodynamic limit \cite{Aleiner,AKS}.
+At high density, it reduces to the ratio of entropy density to charge density $S=s/(ne)$, which is the value in the ideal hydrodynamic limit \cite{Aleiner,AKS}.
 We note that the maximal thermopower, $S_{\mathrm{max}} = s/2 \Gamma$ is achieved at rather small densities, $n = \Gamma$, and can substantially exceed the prediction by the Mott formula in the single-particle picture of transport.
-In Fig. \ref{Fig-LRGS}(b)-(d) we illustrate the predicted density dependence of the transport coefficients for graphene monolayer devices.
+In Fig. \ref{Fig-LRGS}(b)-(d), we illustrate the predicted density dependence of the transport coefficients for graphene monolayer devices at different temperatures.

-For completeness, we considered two additional aspects of this transport problem.
-As any realistic sample has some degree of disorder we included frictional forces in the analysis of hydrodynamic flow.
-This treatment is presented in Appendix \ref{app:disorder}, where we used the model of long-range disorder potential which is applicable to high mobility graphene samples.
-In Appendix \ref{app:ballistic} we discuss electron transport in Corbino geometry in the ballistic regime, which may be realized in clean samples at low temperatures where the hydrodynamic description breaks down.
+For completeness, we consider two additional aspects of this transport problem.
+As any realistic sample has some degree of disorder, we include frictional forces in the analysis of hydrodynamic flow.
+This treatment is presented in Appendix \ref{app:disorder}, where we use the model of long-range disorder potential which is applicable to high mobility graphene samples.
+In Appendix \ref{app:ballistic}, we discuss electron transport in Corbino geometry in the ballistic regime, which may be realized in clean samples at low temperatures where the hydrodynamic description breaks down.